 Dining out is often the focal point of many social events with both family and friends.
 This habit probably won’t change after you have weight loss surgery, but your portion sizes definitely will.
-Whether you are going to a big chain restaurant or stopping at a convenient store for a snack, eating out after bariatric surgery is certainly acceptable as long as you continue to focus on making healthy choices to ensure that you are meeting your daily protein goal.
+Whether you are going to a big chain restaurant or stopping at a convenience store for a snack, eating out after bariatric surgery is certainly acceptable as long as you continue to focus on making healthy choices to ensure that you are meeting your daily protein goal.
 Remember, now that you’ve had bariatric surgery, it may be helpful to try to share a meal with a friend, ask for a box ahead of time, or order off the kids menu to help you to watch portion sizes!

-Just as before surgery, it is important to remember some of the basic tips to make the best (or worst) selections when dining out post bariatric surgery.
+Just as before surgery, it is important to remember some of the basic tips to make the best (or worst) selections when dining out post-bariatric surgery.
 This could include:

 - Don’t drink your calories.
 Avoid sugary beverages like juice, sports drinks, soda, or sweet tea.

 - Ask for condiments, such as butter, sour cream, creamy sauces, or dressings to come on the side.
 Choose condiments low in calories and fat, such as salsa, pickle relish, or mustard.